Double-Peaked Ly$\alpha$ Emission during Reionization Requires Nearby Voids and a Favorable Local Ionizing Background: Summary and Discussion

 In this paper, we analyzed Ly$\alpha$ opacity along sightlines originating from simulated galaxies in the CoDaIII simulation to investigate the physical conditions that give rise to double-peaked Ly$\alpha$ emitters observed in recent surveys.
 We identify several cases that closely resemble the observed systems and use them to isolate the key conditions required for double-peaked Ly$\alpha$ emission.

-\textit{Physical conditions for double-peaked LAEs:} Double-peaked Ly$\alpha$ emission requires the presence of highly underdense pocket, with characteristic sizes of a few hundred ckpc, located a few cMpc from the source galaxy.
+\textit{Physical conditions for double-peaked LAEs:} Double-peaked Ly$\alpha$ emission requires the presence of a highly underdense pocket, with a characteristic size of a few hundred ckpc, located at the distance where the blueward flux from the source galaxy redshifts into resonance, typically one to a few cMpc.
 These small voids enable a significant fraction of photons emitted blueward of Ly$\alpha$ to be transmitted through the IGM as they redshift through resonance.
 Although such underdense regions are rare, they can arise naturally in the vicinity of galaxies, forming in the gaps between sheets and filaments of the cosmic web as a consequence of inhomogeneous structure formation.

 The intensity of local ionizing background is another critical factor enabling double-peaked emission.
 The threshold density required for voids to transmit blue-side photons lies in the extreme low-density tail of the density distribution.
 Increasing (decreasing) the intensity therefore leads to a steep increase (decrease) in the number of voids capable of transmitting blue-side photons.
 We find that a factor-of-two change in the ionizing background intensity results in nearly an order-of-magnitude change in the probability of seeing double-peaked emission ($P_{\rm DP}$).
 This strong dependence implies that even small variations in the ionizing background during the late stages of reionization can produce large changes in the abundance of observable double-peaked LAEs.